dansmyers/AI/2-A*_and_Backtracking/Deliverables/3-Sokobot.md

 For this version, I recommend having a simple choice to load one of a small number of pre-designed puzzles.

 **Make sure the solver works** before you try this part.
-If you have that component encapsulated, then you can focus on the front-end/back-end interactions without having to touch the solver code.
+Think about our key idea of *encapsulation*.
+If the solver is its own self-contained component, then you can focus on the front-end/back-end interactions without having to touch the solver code.

 Use the standard strategy of designing a specs document for the interface, then building it step-by-step.